DesignisOrion/Number-Guessing/README.md

 # Number Guessing Game

-**Version 1.0.0 **

-This program is a game called "Number Guessing".
+### About
+This program allows you to play the number guessing game via terminal.
+Enjoy!

+### Technologies Used:
+- Python 3
+- random module

+### What I learned:
 This game allows you to enter your name then ask to guess a number randomly chosen by the computer.
 It will give you hints as well to guide you closer to the correct answer, however you only have 6 tries.
+I was able to learn about the Random module and how it works within the function.
 Enjoy.

-## License & copyright
+# Author:

-© 2020 Orion F. / www.DesignIsOrion.com / Software Enginner
+Orion F.
+www.DesignIsOrion.com